Steven Kwan Player Props: Guardians vs. Cubs

 Steven Kwan At The Plate

-- Kwan has 18 doubles, two triples, two home runs and 37 walks while batting .261.
+- Kwan is hitting .261 with 19 doubles, two triples, two home runs and 38 walks.

-- Kwan has picked up a hit in 68.8% of his 80 games this season, with at least two hits in 28.8% of those games.
+- Kwan has picked up a hit in 56 of 81 games this season, with multiple hits 23 times.

-- In 80 games played this season, he has homered in just two of them.
+- He has gone deep in two of 81 games played this season, and in 0.5% of his plate appearances.

-- Kwan has an RBI in 16 of 80 games this season, with multiple RBI in five of them.
-He has also driven home three or more of his team's runs in two contests.
+- Kwan has had at least one RBI in 19.8% of his games this year (16 of 81), with more than one RBI five times (6.2%).
+He has also accounted for three or more of his team's runs in two contests.

-- In 42 of 80 games this year, he has scored, and eight of those games included multiple runs.
+- He has scored in 43 of 81 games this season, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.